Scholarships

 Amount: $10,000.
 About: Offered by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE), the Reuben Trane Scholarships program awards three two-year $10,000 undergraduate engineering scholarships – $5,000 will be awarded each year for two years.
 Applicants must be enrolled full-time in U.S. college or university and pursuing a Bachelor of Science or Engineering

 Amount: $2,500.
-About: Offered by the Unico National Foundation, Ralph J. Torraco Scholarships for Special Education are annually awarded to students pursuing degrees in the field of special education.
-Applicants must be enrolled full-time in an accredited campus-based college or university program in the United States, be U.S. citizens, and meet a minimum GPA requirement
+About: Offered by the Unico National Foundation, the Ralph J. Torraco Scholarship is a $2,500 award for current college students.
+Applicants must reside in the home state of an active UNICO Chapter; be a U.S. citizen; be attending, full-time, an accredited campus-based college or university program in the United States; meet a minimum

 Amount: $5,000.
 About: Offered by the Landscape Architecture Foundation, the Rain Bird Intelligent Use of Water Scholarship annually rewards an an outstanding landscape architecture, horticulture or irrigation science student.
 Applicants must be college juniors or fourth- or fifth-year seniors who have a shown commitment to the landscape architecture profession and exhibit financial need.
 Eligible Grade